OOC9490/sei_project0/README.md

 I started the project having "separation of concerns" in mind and was able to successfully separate all components that interacted with the UI and the back-end.
 I would also quite often, look back and try to refactor the code where I saw too much repetition.
 During the program's construction, I never really worked on more than two or three functions that interacted with each other, as to not divide my attention too much **AND** avoid overthinking whatever it was I was doing.
 Once the game was functional, I would review the code to try and address whatever issues I was having or implement what "wants" I had for the project.

+## Key Features
+- Simple AI (can be toggled)
+- Player win tallies
+- The use of html element classes for the application styles and certain logic checks
+- Players can switch tiles if they change their mind
+- Game progression is managed by the user (details below)

 ## Playing the application
 1. Select the token you want to play with.
+(You can play with the computer if you check the radio button before choosing a token)
 2. Select a tile on the board and then press "Confirm" to end your turn and pass play to the other player.
 Some notes regarding your turn:
     - You can take back your move before you hit "Confirm" by clicking on the same tile you just placed a token in (You won't be able to take back a previous turn's move though!)
     - You can't pass play until you have filled a tile with a token